lundha/lundha.github.io/_posts/2017-10-24-Sensors-for-Smart-Cities.md

 These tmeperatures are much lower than those recorded for Los Angeles, but the average number of sunny days in Seattle is 46.47% of the number recorded for Los Angeles, and the different latitude must be accounted for as well.

 #### Interactive plotting
 The maximum average road surface temperatures can be plotted on a base map that represents the City of Seattle.
-This map would offer a much finer resolution if a denser network of sensors was available, but the available datasets are coarse, and as such this project aims at showing what could be produced if a more extended population of data was available.
+This map would offer a much finer resolution if a denser network of sensors was available, and a nice, densely populated heatmap could help visualize how these temperatures are distributed across the city.
+However, the available datasets are coarse, and as such this project aims at showing what could be produced if a more extended population of data was available.